SEVERE DISEASES 7 - Zeleni Sokovi Nemet

 Toxins are all around us—in food (pesticides, additives), water (heavy metals, chemicals), air (smog, cigarette smoke), and even in products we use daily (cosmetics, plastics).
 Our body can handle a certain amount of these harmful substances (the so-called toxic load), but when there is too much, numerous health issues can arise.
 Here is what happens when the body is flooded with toxins:

-- Chronic inflammation and cellular damage: Many toxins act as oxidants—producingfree radicals that damage our cells.
-Over time, this damage contributes to accelerated aging and the development of chronic diseases such as heart disease, dementia, and even certain cancers.
-Continuous exposure to toxins can also trigger low-grade but persistent inflammation in the body, which underlies many disorders (diabetes, arthritis, allergies, etc.).
-Antioxidants from healthy foods are key to neutralizing free radicals and reducing oxidative stress.
+• Chronic inflammation and cellular damage: Many toxins act as oxidants—producingfree radicals which damage our cells.
+Over time, this damage contributes to accelerated aging and the development of chronic conditions such as heart disease, dementia, and even certain types of cancer.
+Furthermore, constant exposure to toxins can trigger low-grade but persistent inflammation in the body, which serves as a foundation for many disorders (diabetes, arthritis, allergies, etc.).
+Antioxidants from healthy food are key to neutralizing free radicals and reducing oxidative stress.

-- Hormonal imbalance: Certain environmental chemicals (e.g., bisphenols from plastics, phthalates, pesticides) behave as endocrine disruptors.
-This means they mimic or block our own hormones, disrupting delicate hormonal balance.
-Consequences may include irregular cycles, thyroid problems, obesity, and even fertility issues.
-Scientific studies have confirmed that many pollutants negatively affect the reproductive and endocrine systems, and some are carcinogenic.
-In other words, toxins can have long-term effects on genes and cells, increasing the risk of tumor changes.
+• Hormonal imbalance: Certain chemicals from the environment (e.g., bisphenols from plastic, phthalates, pesticides) act as endocrine disruptors.
+This means they mimic or block our own hormones, disrupting the delicate hormonal balance.
+Consequences can include irregular cycles, thyroid problems, obesity, and even fertility difficulties.
+Scientific research has confirmed that many pollutants have negative effects on the reproductive and endocrine systems, and some are carcinogenic.
+In other words, toxins can have long-term effects on genes and cells, increasing the risk of tumorous changes.

-- Weakened immune system: Chronic toxic load exhausts immunity.
-The immune system is constantly “busy” responding to the presence of foreign substances, making it less effective at fighting actual pathogens.
-Toxins can disrupt the formation and function of immune cells, leaving the body more susceptible to infections.
-Studies in functional medicine link high toxin levels in the body with more frequent autoimmune diseases and allergies.
-Detoxification reduces this burden, allowing the immune system to “rest” and strengthen.
+• Weakened immune system: Chronic toxic overload exhausts the immune system.
+The immune system is constantly “busy” reacting to the presence of foreign substances, making it less effective at fighting actual pathogens.
+Toxins can disrupt the creation and functioning of immune cells, making the body more susceptible to infections.
+Studies in the field of functional medicine link high levels of toxins in the body to more frequent autoimmune diseases and allergies.
+Detoxification reduces this load, allowing the immune system to “rest” and grow stronger.

-- Neurological problems and fatigue: Heavy metals such as mercury, lead, and cadmium have a particularly harmful effect on the nervous system.
-They can accumulate in the brain and nerves, causing damage that leads to memory and concentration issues, and even neurodegenerative diseases if exposure persists for years.
+• Neurological problems and fatigue: Heavy metals such as mercury, lead, and cadmium have a particularly harmful effect on the nervous system.
+They can accumulate in the brain and nerves, causing damage that leads to problems with memory, concentration, and even neurodegenerative diseases if exposure lasts for years.
 Many cases of chronic fatigue, fibromyalgia, or neuropathy are associated with the presence of toxic metals in tissues.
-Individuals with high toxin levels often experience brain fog, irritability, and low mood.
-Toxins can also interfere with cellular energy production, which explains persistent fatigue.
+People with high toxin levels often experience mental fog (so-called brain fog), irritability, and a depressed mood.
+Additionally, toxins can interfere with energy production in cells, which explains constant fatigue.

-- Liver and kidney overload: The liver is the body’s main “filter” for toxins—every harmful compound we take in (through food, drink, or skin) passes through the liver to be neutralized.
-Excess toxins can overwhelm liver enzymes, contribute to fatty liver, and damage liver cells.
-Similarly, the kidneys filter the blood around the clock and excrete waste through urine; over time, an excess of toxins can contribute to kidney stones or reduced kidney function.
-When these organs slow down, toxins remain in circulation longer and damage other organs.
-That is why it is important to “rest” and nourish them regularly with nutrients through a detox regimen.
+• Liver and kidney overload: The liver is the main “filter” for toxins—every harmful compound we ingest (through food, drink, or skin) passes through the liver to be neutralized.
+Too many toxins can lead to an overload of liver enzymes, fatty liver, and damage to its cells.
+Similarly, the kidneys filter blood day and night and excrete waste through urine; an excess of toxins can eventually contribute to kidney stones or reduced kidney function.
+When these organs are sluggish, toxins remain in circulation longer and cause damage to other organs.
+That is why it is important to regularly “rest” them and nourish them with nutrients through a detox regimen.

-Toxins can negatively affect nearly every system in the body—from hormones and the nervous system to immunity and metabolism.
-Over time, high toxin levels contribute to chronic diseases and a general sense of malaise.
+Toxins can negatively affect almost every system in the body—from hormones and the nervous system to immunity and metabolism.
+Over time, high levels of toxins contribute to chronic diseases and a general sense of weakness.
 The good news is that natural detox can significantly reduce this toxic burden.
 Through proper nutrition, medicinal herbs, and healthy habits (described below), we help the body expel harmful substances, regenerate, and function optimally.
-In doing so, we prevent many health issues before they even arise.
+This prevents many health problems before they even arise.

 Natural methods for detoxifying the body